Great Tew: Antiquity

-Manor
+Middle Ages

-Great Tew was settled in the Anglo-Saxon era. Ælfric of Abingdon held the manor of Great Tew by 990 and became Archbishop of Canterbury in 995. Ælfric died in 1005, leaving Great Tew to Saint Alban's Abbey.
+The main settlement moved to its present location in the Anglo-Saxon era. Ælfric of Abingdon held the manor of Great Tew by 990 and became Archbishop of Canterbury in 995. Ælfric died in 1005, leaving Great Tew to Saint Alban's Abbey.
 In 1049–1052 the abbey leased Great Tew:

 Leofstan, abbot, and St Albans Abbey, to Tova, widow of Wihtric, in return for 3 marks of gold and an annual render of honey; lease, for her lifetime and that of her son, Godwine, of land at Cyrictiwa, with reversion to St Albans.

+William the Conqueror granted the manor to his half-brother Odo, Bishop of Bayeux.
+It was recorded among Odo's estates in the Domesday Book in 1086.

+Modernity

 Tew Great Park was created before the latter part of the 16th century.
 Sir Lawrence Tanfield, Lord Chief Baron of the Exchequer, bought Great Tew estate in 1611 from Edward Rainsford.
 He deprived the villagers of timber, causing some cottages to fall into disrepair.
 Tanfield enclosed part of Great Tew's lands in 1622.
 However, most of the parish's common lands remained unenclosed until an enclosure act for Great Tew was passed in 1767.
 After Tanfield died in 1626, followed by his wife Elizabeth in 1629, Great Tew passed to his young grandson Lucius Cary, 2nd Viscount Falkland.
 In the 1630s Lucius gathered together a Great Tew circle of writers and scholars, who included Abraham Cowley, Ben Jonson and Edmund Waller.
 During the English Civil War the young Viscount fought on the Royalist side and was killed in 1643 at the First Battle of Newbury.
 Great Tew remained in the Cary family until the death of Anthony Cary, 5th Viscount of Falkland in 1694.